Penn Class of 2018 Highlights

 Informal High Ability Identification Years

-Test Results – Beginning in mid April, parents may request test reports/results by emailing your child’s building principal.
+Beginning in late April, parents may request test reports/results by emailing your child’s building principal.
 Please include the child’s first name, last name, grade and school in the email.

-Parent Letters – Letters will be sent to the parents of the newly identified students in April.
-Letters of newly identified students were sent the week of April 14th through the US postal service.
-A small amount of students will be tested after spring break.
-If any of these students qualify for high ability, the parents will be notified.
+Letters for newly identified students will be sent during the week of April 27th.
+A small number of students will be tested after spring break.
+If any of these students qualify for High Ability, their parents will be notified by the end of May.

-Appeals Grades K, 2, 5 only: Parents may request an appeal form by emailing your child’s building principal.
-Appeal forms should only be completed when students barely missed the NWEA required score and there is other evidence that the student has characteristics of a High Ability student.
-Appeals are due May 12.
+Parents may request an appeal form by emailing their child’s building principal.
+Appeal forms should only be submitted if a student narrowly missed the required score and there is additional evidence that the student demonstrates characteristics of a High Ability learner.
+Appeals are due by May 8th; late submissions will not be accepted.

-Definition: All high ability students are clustered in one classroom per grade and the subjects are differentiated.
-In some of our schools, there are cluster groups in two classes if the number of identified students is high.
+Definition: All High Ability students are grouped together in one classroom per grade, where subjects are differentiated.
+In some schools, cluster groups may be formed across two or more classes if the number of identified students is high.

-Note-Our corporation doesn’t have one specific way to manage high ability cluster groups.
-Each school and teacher needs to use strategies that fit the number of identified students, student learning styles and teaching style.
+Note: Our corporation does not have one specific way to manage High Ability cluster groups.
+Each school and teacher uses strategies that fit the number of identified students, their learning preferences, and the teacher’s instructional approach.
+Please contact your child’s principal if you have specific programming questions.

 How We Serve High Ability Students in Elementary Grades